GaloisInc/crucible/crux-mir/README.md

 ### Loop-unrolling

 If your code contains loops, the default invocation `cargo crux-mir --lib` might be very slow.
 If that is the case, add `--path-sat` argument.
-Then each time around the loop, `crux-mir` will check with the solver whether it should keep unrolling or no. The full command is:
+Then each time around the loop, `crux-mir` will check with the solver whether it should keep unrolling or not.
+The full command is:

 ```
 $ cargo crux-test --lib -- --path-sat